PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 string field, and an `id` numerical field).
 That being said, the package is designed under the assumption that ambiguities should yield an error for the user to handle.
-There are two such errors: `NameHasNoDirectMatch` (with instructions about how to possible solve it, using the `similarnames` function), or a `NameHasMultipleMatches` (listing the possible valid matches, and suggesting to use `alternativetaxa` to find the correct one).
+There are two such errors: `NameHasNoDirectMatch` (with instructions about how to possibly solve it, using the `similarnames` function), or a `NameHasMultipleMatches` (listing the possible valid matches, and suggesting to use `alternativetaxa` to find the correct one).
 Therefore, the common way to work with the `taxon` function would be to wrap it in a